DefinitelyTyped/DefinitelyTyped/types/gapi.client.videointelligence/readme.md

 });
 ```

-After that you can use Google Cloud Video Intelligence API resources:
+After that you can use Cloud Video Intelligence API resources:

 ```typescript